rlribeiro96/marvel-dex/README.md

 * User authentication for the Bookmarks view was implemented, checking whether the user device supports biometric authentication and prompting as an option.

-* Dependency Injection using Swinject was scrapped because some issues with Protocols inheriting ObservableObject came up and the lack of time resulted in this decision.

-* In the middle of the development process all data-related functions with completion handlers were migrated to use async/await, a wise decision, resulting in a cleaner and more efficient code. (no need to make sure to call every completion nor issues with retain cycles).

 * The Bookmarks feature was built using Realm database.
 This choice was made because I found adding CoreData to SwiftUI a bit too complex for a simple project (way easier with UIKit), and as SwiftData is a fairly recent feature, Realm was the practical solution.

 * The project also contains SwiftLint to ensure code styling, conventions and good practices